Head Chef (TV program): Emma Burke

 Emma was eliminated in the fourth episode of the series, finishing in sixth place.
 She was the last contestant in the competition without any formal experience working in a kitchen.
-Emma is originally from Boyle, Rosecommon, Ireland, but is currently living in Ballinacarrow, Sligo, where she is Head of Accounts with Ocean FM.
+Emma is originally from Boyle, County Roscommon, but is currently living in Ballinacarrow, County Sligo, where she is Head of Accounts with Ocean FM.
 Her favourite kitchen implement is a good knife and Emma's signature dish is red pepper & lime soup and prawn & monkfish curry.

 David O'Sullivan

 David was eliminated in the third episode of the series, finishing in seventh place.
 He was the second to last contestant in the competition without any formal experience working in a kitchen.
-David is from Donaghmede, Dublin, Ireland and is employed as a Call Centre Operator.
+David is from Donaghmede, Dublin and is employed as a Call Centre Operator.
 His greatest influences are Marco Pierre White and Jamie Oliver and his favorite kitchen implement is a good knife.
 His ultimate ambition is to be a chef in a respected restaurant.
 David's signature dish is Duck breast with blueberry and jalapeño sauce.
 He is a self-confessed trekkie and collects comic books in his spare time.

 Eugenie Daskalakis

 Eugenie was eliminated in the second episode of the series, finishing in eighth place.
-Eugenie is originally from South Africa but is currently living in Kinsale, Cork, Ireland.
+Eugenie is originally from South Africa but is currently living in Kinsale, County Cork.
 Her favorite kitchen implement is a good knife and her ultimate ambition is to own her own bistro.
 Eugenie's signature dish is chicken and spinach lasagna and baked vanilla cheesecake.